IIIF/api/source/api/presentation/2.1/index.md

 It may be necessary to restrict access to the descriptions made available via the Presentation API.
 As the primary means of interaction with the descriptions is by web browsers using XmlHttpRequests across domains, there are some considerations regarding the most appropriate methods for authenticating users and authorizing their access.
 The approach taken is described in the [Authentication][auth] specification, and requires requesting a token to add to the requests to identify the user.
 This token might also be used for other requests defined by other APIs.

+It is possible to include Image API service descriptions within the manifest, and within those it is also possible to include links to the Authentication API's services that are needed to interact with the image content.
+The first time an Authentication API service is included within a manifest, it _MUST_ be the complete description.
+Subsequent references _SHOULD_ be just the URL of the service, and clients are expected to look up the details from the full description by matching the URL.
+Clients _MUST_ anticipate situations where the Authentication service description in the manifest is out of date: the source of truth is the Image Information document, or other system that references the Authentication API services.

 ## Appendices